Garrett Hampson Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.90 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.90).

-- The Nationals surrender the most home runs in baseball (204 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (205 total, 1.5 per game).

-- His last appearance was on Saturday against the Miami Marlins, when the righty tossed six innings, surrendering one earned run while allowing four hits.
+- The righty last appeared on Sunday against the Miami Marlins, when he tossed seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.